Christians are not required to Tithe

 Heb 9:15 And for this cause he is the mediator of the new testament, that by means of death, for the redemption of the transgressions that were under the first testament, they which are called might receive the promise of eternal inheritance.

 Jesus paid the price for all of our sins, this includes those who were under the first testament covenant given to the Hebrews through Moses.
-Through Christ alone, these who were faithful could also receive Christ’s promise of eternal life through Him.
+Through Christ alone, those who were of the faith could also receive Christ’s promise of eternal life through Him.

 Eph 2:16 And that he might reconcile both unto God in one body by the cross, having slain the enmity thereby: